top of page

 CUISINE QUESTIONS

 Mozambican cuisine is a delightful blend of African, Portuguese, and Indian influences.
-Contact us for recommendations on must-try dishes.
+You find many Brazillian origin ingredients.

 Yes, in larger cities and tourist areas.
-Tofo specifically offers Italian, Japanese and American inspired foods.
+Tofo specifically offers Italian, Japanese, Mexican and American inspired foods.
 We can guide you to restaurants offering diverse cuisines.

-Seafood, rice, coconut, cashews, and peri-peri chili are commonly used.
-Reach out for insights into local ingredients.
+Seafood, rice, coconut, cashews, leafy greens are commonly used.

 Some places can accommodate dietary restrictions.
 We can help you communicate your needs effectively.

-Many dishes incorporate peri-peri chili, adding heat.
-We can recommend milder options if desired.
+When ordering you can always ask but usually it is only mild.
 Local restaurants usually add a bottle of sauce on the table.

 Feel free to connect with us for tailored advice and recommendations regarding food and dining experiences in Mozambique.
 We're here to ensure your culinary journey is both enjoyable and safe.